igorkasyanchuk/wrapped_print/README.md

 Just add this gem and use a global method `.wp` to see in the console value of your object or wrap code in block with `wp { ... }`.

-See screenshot below with examples of usage.
+See screenshot below with examples of usage (gem can be used not only in specs, this is just an example).

 [<img src="https://raw.githubusercontent.com/igorkasyanchuk/wrapped_print/main/docs/demo_print.png"
 />](https://raw.githubusercontent.com/igorkasyanchuk/wrapped_print/main/docs/demo_print.png)